Project Vertical Tops Out Rainier

 Gear Patrol, October 23, 2018

 As soon as we crossed the Albany line, temperatures dropped and I was suddenly reaching for sweaters and puffy coats over short sleeves and zip-ups.
 I tested the Bight Gear Swelter Jacket, made of synthetic Polartec Power Fill (80 percent of the insulation is post-consumer recycled content).
 The athletic fit worked well with my daypack, as well as with my jeans, meaning I can wear it all over town as well.
 Temperatures surged north towards the end of our week, and yet, I still found myself reaching for this coat.
 It somehow was the perfect in-between mix.
-Continue Reading ….
+Read full article ….

 Gearing Up For The Southern Hemisphere